Photovoltaic (PV) Panel Installation Training

 - Introduction to Lockout/Tagout (LOTO)

-As part of the practical components of this program, you are required to bring your own personal protective equipment.
+As part of the practical components of this course, you are required to bring your own personal protective equipment.